NtsepeS/Dominic_Test/README.md

 $ brew install watchman
 ```

-* Please upgrade Sass locally to the latest version or a version > 3.4.4
+* Please upgrade Sass locally to the latest version, or a version > 3.4.4

 ## Setup